lisawilliams/lisa/_posts/2026-08-28-group-therapy-peer-group-research.md

 _Note: Some of the links you will find here and in the bibliography may not be accessible to you; I accessed them via my university library.
 If a link to a paper or text is inaccessible to you I encourage you to reach out to the authors via email.
 Or befriend a librarian, which is never a bad idea)._

+_This is a living document -- I'll continue working on summaries of what I have read over time.
+Feel free to return!_

 **Core texts and historical perspectives**

 _[Theory And Practice of Group Psychotherapy](https://www.hachettebookgroup.com/titles/irvin-d-yalom/the-theory-and-practice-of-group-psychotherapy/9781541617568/?lens=basic-books)_, Irwin Yalom & Molyn Leszcz.